|

 Persian center, Persian army flees to their ships, Greeks pursue and

-try to set fire to as many galleys as achievable.
+try to set fire to as many galleys as they can get their torches on.

 In Childe Harold's Pilgrimage,